behdanisohrab/ATL/README.md

 stubs which sufficiently satisfy the app so that it continues trying to launch.
 once the app launches, you may find that some functionality (UI elements, ...) is missing; to enable
 such functionality, you need to convert the relevant stubs to actual implementation.
-you can look at simple widgets (e.g. TextView, or ImageView which is extremely simple since it's
-currently displaying an image-not-found icon instead of the actual image) to see how to implement a
+you can look at simple widgets (e.g. TextView, or ImageView) to see how to implement a widget such that
-widget such that it shows up as a Gtk Widget. for layout widgets, you can cheat by duplicating
+it shows up as a Gtk Widget.
-LinearLayout or RelativeLayout, which are currently implemented in an extremely simplistic manner
-(it might not look correctly, but it should *work*)

 for more specific instructions, see `doc/QuickHelp.md` for general description of the architecure, see `doc/Architecture.md`